Ensembl/ensembl-vep/README.md

    * Please note that this bug also impacts the MAF filtering options on the web version of Ensembl VEP.
 * Non coding transcripts do not get their allele shifted when the `--shift_3prime` is enabled.
 This has consequence in custom annotation feature when used with the "type=exact" option enabled or any other logic that tries to match variant allele with the annotated feature.
 * Running `--fork` with `--merged` can cause discrepancies in results for HGNC ids due to internal caching.
 It is recommended to not run `--fork` when using `--merged` for obtaining HGNC ids.
+* For multi-allelic inputs, the alleles are not minimised by default.
 ---

 <a name="haplo"></a>